-6. Is the concern about an incident outside the Church? (see Appendix 5)
+6. Is the concern about an incident outside the Church? (see Appendix 5) Are there reasonable grounds?

 What actions should be taken regarding the concern?
-[SEP]

 Step 3.
 Record a Summary and Review Regularly

 After the concern has been appropriately managed and responded to, the Safe Ministry Contacts should ensure the summary details are included in the next overseers review, and that any ongoing actions or commitments are properly in progress.